 Fixed Protection 2016

 Fixed the L T A for the holder at £1.25 million.
-Previously, fixed protection 2016 was lost if the value of holder’s pension benefits increased beyond the ‘relevant percentage’ for a tax year.
+Previously, fixed protection 2016 was lost if the value of the holder’s pension benefits increased beyond the ‘relevant percentage’ for a tax year.
 In the L G P S this was the consumer price index rate from the previous September.
 This meant holders who wanted to retain fixed protection 2016 could not continue to build up benefits after 5 April 2016.

 From 6 April 2023, those who registered for fixed protection 2016 by 15 March 2023 could resume contributions to a pension arrangement after 5 April 2023, without losing their protection.
 Those who register for fixed protection 2016 after 15 March 2023, will lose their protection if their benefits increase beyond the ‘relevant percentage’.
-Subject to certain restrictions individuals can submit applications for fixed protection 2016 up to 5 April 2025.
-These can be submitted online on the HMRC website.
+Subject to certain restrictions individuals could submit applications for fixed protection 2016 up to 5 April 2025 on the HMRC website.
+However, if a member has benefits in a public service pension scheme affected by the McCloud remedy, they can still apply to HMRC for Fixed Protection 2016.
+The deadline for applying is 5 April 2027.

 Individual Protection 2014